 Osteoarthritis is a chronic disease.
 But it doesn’t have to keep you from leading an active life.
 You can help control symptoms by exercising and watching your weight.
 Using special tools also helps make life easier.
 Be sure to see your doctor for scheduled checkups and lab work.
 If you have questions or concerns between office visits, call your health care provider's office.

 Gentle exercise can help lessen your pain.
 Keep the following in mind:

 Choose exercises that improve joint motion and make your muscles stronger.
 Your doctor or a physical therapist may suggest a few.

 Try low-impact sports, such as walking, biking, or doing exercises in a warm pool.

 Don’t push yourself too hard at first.
-Slowly build up your endurance over time.
+Slowly build up over time.